typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/camelcase.md

 This rule has an object option:

 - `"properties": "never"` (default) does not check property names
-- `"properties": "always"` enforces camelcase style for property names
+- `"properties": "always"` enforces camelCase style for property names
 - `"genericType": "never"` (default) does not check generic identifiers
-- `"genericType": "always"` enforces camelcase style for generic identifiers
+- `"genericType": "always"` enforces camelCase style for generic identifiers
-- `"ignoreDestructuring": false` (default) enforces camelcase style for destructured identifiers
+- `"ignoreDestructuring": false` (default) enforces camelCase style for destructured identifiers
 - `"ignoreDestructuring": true` does not check destructured identifiers
 - `allow` (`string[]`) list of properties to accept.
 Accept regex.